bloodbee/pump-fun-sniper-bot/README.md

 ## Usage

-1. Copy `sample.env` into `.env` file, update the differents variables to suit your needs.
+1. Copy `sample.env` into `.env` file, update variables to suit your needs.
 2. Start the bot:
     ```bash
     python main.py